Set up SSO

 If you select the **Update user account**… checkbox, you activate the user details sync process.
 Each time a user signs in to Phocas, the details in their Phocas account are automatically synced (updated) with their IdP details.
 The sync works in one direction only; details are passed from the IdP to Phocas, so the IdP is the single source of truth.

-Currently, the following details are passed to Phocas from the IdP: Display Name, Given Name, Surname and Contact Email, as highlighted in the image below.
+Currently, the following details are passed to Phocas from the IdP: Display Name, Given Name, Surname and Contact Email.
 Other special attributes (such as telephone, mobile phone, groups, territory and team) might also be passed through, depending on your IdP setup.
 Here is an example of where IdP (Azure AD) attributes are mapped to the special Phocas attributes.

 Users can still edit their details in Phocas (via user account settings) but the next time they sign in to Phocas, those details will be overwritten with whatever is in the IdP.
 If users need to update their details, they should get their IdP administrator to update them, then they will flow through to Phocas.